 So here you are, seriously considering purchasing a brand new vehicle.
 The truth is, you’re probably already looking at new cars.
 You may even be planning to buy one shortly.
+Before you do, first consider the reasons not to buy a new car.

 You probably have a lot of friends that drive new vehicles.
 You’ve been in them.
 They’re comfortable, classy, sexy and probably destroying your friend’s finances for the foreseeable future.